wahyu6070/wahyu6070.github.io/contact.md

 permalink: /contact
 ---

-I can help you with creating a contact us page for your website using markdown.
-Here is an example of how you can write a simple and effective contact us page:

-# Contact Us

 We would love to hear from you!
 Whether you have a question, feedback, or suggestion, please feel free to contact us using any of the methods below.
 We will get back to you as soon as possible.